graezykev/ts-eslint-standard-js/steps.md

 ### Extra Tricks

-Different developers have their own default editor behaviors.
+Different developers have their own default editor behaviours.

 For instance, in your VS Code, pressing the `Tab` key may produce a tab with a width of 4 spaces, while for your teammates, it may produce 2 spaces or 4 spaces, depending on their default settings.

 Under the rules of [Standard JS](https://standardjs.com/rules), the use of real **tabs** for code indentation is not allowed; instead, you have to use 2 spaces.

-To collaborate better with your teammates or enforce the rules of our code style more strictly, I recommend configuring the VS Code editor and sharing the configurations to unify this behavior.
+To collaborate better with your teammates or enforce the rules of our code style more strictly, I recommend configuring the VS Code editor and sharing the configurations to unify this behaviour.
 For example, you can set it to automatically insert 2 spaces after pressing the `Tab` key instead of inserting a real **tab**, following the rule defined by [Standard JS](https://standardjs.com/rules).

 To achieve this, add the following 3 configurations to `.vscode/settings.json`: